-Have the transfer agent verify you’ve filled it out correctly.
+Get the post office clerk to check that you’ve filled it out correctly.

-How do I cash an international money order?
+How do I cash an international postal order?

-Money orders can be cashed in the same way as a check, but international money order cashing locations may be restricted depending on where you live.
-Follow these steps to cash an international money order:
+Postal orders can be cashed in the same way as a cheque, but international postal order cashing locations may be restricted depending on where you live.
+Follow these steps to cash an international postal order:

 Find a location.
-Before you have an international money order sent to you, verify that a local bank, post office or convenience store will be able to cash it.
+Before you have an international postal order sent to you, verify that a local bank, post office or other store will be able to cash it.

-Endorse the money order.
-You must sign the back of the money order before it can be cashed, but wait to sign it until you’re about to hand it over to the cashier.
+Endorse the postal order.
+You must sign the back of the postal order before it can be cashed, but wait to sign it until you’re about to hand it over to the cashier.

 Provide identification.
-Your ID will need to match the name on the international money order and be government-issued, such as a passport or driver’s license.
+Your ID will need to match the name on the international postal order and be government-issued, such as a passport or driver’s licence.

 Pay associated fees.
-Unfortunately, you may have to pay fees and agree to poor exchange rates to cash your international money order.
-You may be able to have these charges deducted from the money order total.
-Ask the cashier if this is an option.
+Unfortunately, you may have to pay fees and agree to poor exchange rates to cash your international postal order.
+You may be able to have these charges deducted from the postal order total – ask the cashier if this is an option.

 Count your cash.
-Verify the amount of money you received is correct before you leave the counter.
-Any missing money is not the responsibility of the cashier if you notice the mistake after finalizing the transaction.
+Check that the amount of money you receive is correct before you leave the counter.
+Any missing money is not the responsibility of the cashier if you notice the mistake after finalising the transaction.

-As sending money shifts to online, money orders will become less common.
-There are many ways to send money internationally that can be done entirely online from the comfort of your home.
+International postal orders are outdated and unnecessarily risky.
+There are much cheaper, faster and safer ways to send money internationally that can be done entirely online from the comfort of your home.
 To learn how to get started with these types of transfers, head over to our guide on transferring money and send your first transfer today.

 Frequently asked questions

-Do international money orders have a maximum limit?
+Do international postal orders have a maximum limit?

 Yes.
-Use your receipt to track your order by calling the company you sent it through or visiting the location from which you sent the money order.
+Use your receipt to track your order on the Royal Mail’s website or visiting the branch from which you sent the postal order.

 It depends.
-If the money order has been cashed you may not be able to cancel it.
-If it is still in transit you may be able to call the company that issued the money order and cancel it for a refund, but chances are low.
+If the postal order has been cashed you may not be able to cancel it.
+If it’s still in transit you might be able to cancel it for a refund, but chances are pretty low.

-My international money order was stolen.
+My international postal order was stolen.
 Now what?

-I received an international money order from a stranger.
+I received an international postal order from a stranger.
 Should I cash it?

-No. Never cash an international money order that you weren’t expecting; it is a scam.
-To learn more about what to do in this situation, visit our money transfer scams page to learn more.
+No. Never cash an international postal order that you weren’t expecting.
+It’s a scam.
+To learn more about what to do in this situation, visit our money transfer scams page.

 Zak Killermann is a writer at Finder.
 He’s ghostwritten hundreds of articles on fintech, finding his love for publication at St. Cloud State University.
 Traveling internationally for nearly half his life — and getting burned once by an OTC money exchange — Zak's vowed not to settle for anything short of the mid-market rate again.